libjohn/rfun_flipped/README.md

 ### quickStart with R

-The `quickstart.qmd`{=} (or \_output/quickstart.html) represents the general outline of the flipped workshop -- i.e. what we can reasonably cover in [two 2-hour workshops (videos available.)](https://rfun.library.duke.edu/portfolio/r_flipped/) In fact, the `quickstart.qmd`{=} file is the basic guide I follow when people sign-up for my workshops.
-Meanwhile the `outline.qmd`{=} (or \_output/outline.qmd) file represents the grand overview of how to reach *Tidy data fluency with R* (book forthcoming).
+The `quickstart.qmd` (or \_output/quickstart.html) represents the general outline of the flipped workshop -- i.e. what we can reasonably cover in [two 2-hour workshops (videos available.)](https://rfun.library.duke.edu/portfolio/r_flipped/) In fact, the `quickstart.qmd` file is the basic guide I follow when people sign-up for my workshops.
+Meanwhile the `outline.qmd` (or \_output/outline.qmd) file represents the grand overview of how to reach *Tidy data fluency with R* (book forthcoming).
 You can find an HTML report of the outline in the \_output directory.
 I serve these files out of github because I want you to immediately start using practical reproducible approaches and I want you to have the code locally.
 A book is great and I recommend many in the outline, but my goal is to get you working with code, today.

 #### The workshop

 This is a two-part workshop.
 In **Part 1** you'll learn the fundamentals of R, everything you need to know to quickly get started.
 You'll learn how to wrangle data for analysis, gain a brief introduction to visualization, practice Exploratory Data Analysis (EDA), and how to generate reports.
 In **Part 2** you'll learn about visualization using ggplot2, how to make interactive charts for use in dashboards, how to reshape and merge data, and be introduced to models.

+##### Part 1
-**Part 1 has no prerequisites** and no prior experience is necessary.
+No prerequisites and no prior experience is necessary.
 By the end of part 1 you will import data, edit and save scripts, subset data, use projects to organize your work, and develop self-help techniques.

+- quickstart.qmd

+##### Part 2

+- ggplot_quick.qmd
+- longer_wider.qmd
+- regression.qmd

 ## videos

 For access to videos, see the Rfun [*quickStart with R*](https://rfun.library.duke.edu/portfolio/r_flipped/) page.

-####